 Another way to appreciate the role of pragmatics and how it is different from semantics is via a simple typology that enables us to differentiate the different ways that pragmatics operates

 Contextual Disambiguation–Although words in English and other natural languages are frequently ambiguous (have more than one sense), readers and listeners are able to disambiguate (pick out the intended sense) by attending to context.
-The “bank” example discussed above illustrate this role of pragmatics.
+The “bank” example discussed above illustrates this role of pragmatics.

 Implicature–“Implicature” (a word coined by Paul Grice) refers to the phenomena whereby a speaker or author says one thing, but means something quite different.
 The classic example is a letter of recommendation that says, “Joseph was punctual and regularly attended class.”
 In context, if this is the best that can be said of Joseph, the real message of the letter is something like, “Don’t hire Joseph.”